-Our authorized capital includes 99,665 shares of Class B Stock, all of which were issued and outstanding, and 50,000,000 of shares of Class A Stock, of which 13,141,103 shares of Class A Stock were issued and outstanding, and 50,000,000 shares of Preferred Stock, none of which were outstanding as of March 9, 2018.
+Our authorized capital includes 99,665 shares of Class B Stock, all of which were issued and outstanding, and 50,000,000 shares of Class A Stock, of which 12,946,841 shares of Class A Stock were issued and outstanding, and 50,000,000 shares of Preferred Stock, none of which were outstanding as of March 8, 2019.

-The following table sets forth certain information regarding the beneficial ownership of each class of our stock as of March 9, 2018 with respect to (i) each person known by us to beneficially own, or exercise control or discretion over, more than 5% (except as otherwise indicated) of any class of our stock, (ii) each of our directors and nominees for director, (iii) each of our executive officers named in the "Summary Compensation Table" set forth herein and (iv) our directors, nominees for director and executive officers as a group.
-The address of each beneficial owner for which an address is not otherwise indicated is: c/o Oppenheimer Holdings Inc., 85 Broad Street, New York, NY 10004.
+The following table sets forth certain information regarding the beneficial ownership of each class of our stock as of March 8, 2019 with respect to (i) each person known by us to beneficially own, or exercise control or discretion over, more than 5% (except as otherwise indicated) of any class of our stock, (ii) each of our directors and nominees for director, (iii) each of our executive officers named in the "Summary Compensation Table" set forth herein, and (iv) our directors, nominees for director and executive officers as a group.
+The address of each beneficial owner for which an address is not otherwise indicated is: c/o Oppenheimer Holdings Inc., 85 Broad Street, New York, New York 10004.

-For purposes of the table, beneficial ownership is determined pursuant to Rule 13d-3 of the Exchange Act, pursuant to which a person or group of persons is deemed to have "beneficial ownership" of stock which such person or group has the right to acquire within 60 days after March 9, 2018.
-The percentage of shares deemed outstanding is based on 13,141,103 shares of Class A Stock and 99,665 shares of Class B

-Stock outstanding as of March 9, 2018.
-In addition, for purposes of computing the percentage of Class A Stock owned by each person, the percentage includes all Class A Stock issuable upon the exercise of outstanding options held by such persons within 60 days after March 9, 2018.
+For purposes of the table, beneficial ownership is determined pursuant to Rule 13d-3 of the Exchange Act, pursuant to which a person or group of persons is deemed to have "beneficial ownership" of stock which such person or group has the right to acquire within 60 days after March 8, 2019.
+The percentage of shares deemed outstanding is based on 12,946,841 shares of Class A Stock and 99,665 shares of Class B Stock outstanding as of March 8, 2019.
+In addition, for purposes of computing the percentage of Class A Stock owned by each person, the percentage includes all Class A Stock issuable upon the exercise of outstanding options held by such persons within 60 days after March 8, 2019.